My Agitations; The French Dissenter

 What is it that we do, exactly?

-‘What can art do for the migrants drowning at sea?’
+of the gallery allocated to group 1 with a pop-up tent and a provocative question: ‘What can art do for the migrants drowning at sea?’
 The ‘Agitation’ aimed to

-As the occupation of the gallery with the tent continued,
+As the occupation of the gallery with the tent continued, further questions surfaced.
+I placed myself within the tent, reading

 exhibition space of the Winchester Gallery, adjacent to WSA, showing a will to

-fit in the academic frame but under my own terms.
+fit in the academic frame, but under my own terms.

-A further layer of enquiry came to me when acting in the
+A further layer of enquiry came to me when I realised that I had created my own ‘poetic private space’ within the

-public space of the gallery; a ‘safe’ haven to hide in, if necessary, during
+public space of the gallery: a safe haven to hide in, if necessary, during

+the collaboration.
 The inside of the tent became a parallel imaginary world

-Simon Sheikh qualifies art as “a locus of possibilities, of
+Simon Sheikh qualifies art as 'a locus of possibilities, of

 exchange and comparative analysis…a field of alternatives, proposals and

-“The Ship of Fools”
+The Ship of Fools

 On entering the space left by group 1, I discovered Isaac